-The NYC Gifted & Talented Test determines eligibility for admission into New York City Gifted & Talented schools and programs and includes both verbal questions taken from the Otis-Lennon School Ability Test (OLSAT) and nonverbal questions taken from the Naglieri Nonverbal Ability Test (NNAT).
-Continue reading to learn about ways to prepare for this test.
+The NYC Gifted & Talented Test determines eligibility for admission into New York City Gifted & Talented schools and programs.
+It includes both verbal questions taken from the Otis-Lennon School Ability Test (OLSAT) and nonverbal questions taken from the Naglieri Nonverbal Ability Test (NNAT).
+Continue reading to learn about the various ways to prepare for this test.

 - The TestPrep-Online Team

 NYC Gifted and Talented Practice Test:→ NYC G&T Test Pre-K and Kindergarten

 → NYC G&T Test 1st Grade